 With high-level roadmaps now in place for the reopening of most states and territories around Australia – and international travel on the horizon – we expect most schools will be keen to restart school touring programs, albeit in a way that negotiates the post-COVID landscape.
-Critically, Latitude Group Travel ensures sound environmental and ethical choices for the planet and its inhabitants, flora and fauna, ensuring the school meets parent and other stakeholder expectations around sustainability and responsible travel.

 We also know that, in the past, many schools have taken an ad hoc approach to touring – both in the planning phase and in terms of the school offering opportunities to a wider range of students and across subjects.
 Individual teachers may have designed and managed touring experiences themselves.